Site Loader

 3. Use recycled/reclaimed materials – salvaged wood or discarded metal

 Go green with your renovation!
-Opt for recycled materials like salvaged wood or reclaimed metal – eco-friendly and adds unique charm.
+Opt for recycled materials like salvaged wood or reclaimed metal – they’re eco-friendly and add unique charm.

 If knocking down walls/rooms, consider what materials you can re-use (flooring, tiles, bricks, cabinets/units etc)